Skip to content

 • Toggle search form

-Michigan Joins the Union
+Michigan Joins

 The Civil War officially started with the bombing of Fort Sumter in April 1861.
 However, South Carolina succeeded from the Union in December 1860.
 Knowing this, the northern states started to let their governments know that they may have to raise regiments for war.
 In January 1861, the newly appointed Michigan governor, Austin Blair, vowed strong action to maintain the Union and punish session.
 With the Confederate attack on United States troops at Fort Sumter, multiple scenarios became reality.